Vandivier/arias-tale-rpg/docs/narrative/arc-aria.md

 The air continued to crackle with dark energy as the Paladin unleashed blasts of shadow magic, tearing through the ranks of the brave combatants.
 The ground itself seemed to weep at the devastation wrought.

 At an opportune moment, the Shield Bearers form a phalanx and rush in, bolstered by some of the wounded they have healed.
-Vaelor bore his shield at the side of , joining the signature formation as if he had used such a technique a thousand times before.
+Vaelor bore his shield beside Tank, joining the signature formation as if he had used such a technique a thousand times before.

 The Dark Paladin succumbs to a final blow, his figure shimmers in bright light and bright smoke seems to escape his armor, leaving a trail of magical energy.